Balanced scorecard: Use

-Balanced Scorecard was initially proposed as a general purpose performance management system.
+The balanced scorecard was initially proposed as a general purpose performance management system.
 Subsequently, it was promoted specifically as an approach to strategic performance management.
-Balanced scorecard has more recently become a key component of structured approaches to corporate strategic management.
+The balanced scorecard has more recently become a key component of structured approaches to corporate strategic management.

 Two of the ideas that underpin modern balanced scorecard designs concern making it easier to select which data to observe, and ensuring that the choice of data is consistent with the ability of the observer to intervene.

 History

 Organizations have used systems consisting of a mix of financial and non-financial measures to track progress for quite some time.
-One such system was created by Art Schneiderman in 1987 at Analog Devices, a mid-sized semi-conductor company; the Analog Devices Balanced Scorecard.
-Schneiderman's design was similar to what is now recognised as a "First Generation" Balanced Scorecard design.
+One such system, the Analog Devices Balanced Scorecard, was created by Art Schneiderman in 1987 at Analog Devices, a mid-sized semi-conductor company.
+Schneiderman's design was similar to what is now recognised as a "First Generation" balanced scorecard design.

-In 1990 Art Schneiderman participated in an unrelated research study led by Robert S. Kaplan in conjunction with US management consultancy Nolan-Norton, and during this study described his work on performance measurement.
+In 1990, Schneiderman participated in an unrelated research study led by Robert S. Kaplan in conjunction with US management consultancy Nolan-Norton, and during this study described his work on performance measurement.
 Subsequently, Kaplan and David P. Norton included anonymous details of this balanced scorecard design in a 1992 article.
-Kaplan and Norton's article wasn't the only paper on the topic published in early 1992 but the 1992 Kaplan and Norton paper was a popular success, and was quickly followed by a second in 1993.
-In 1996, the two authors published a book The Balanced Scorecard.
-These articles and the first book spread knowledge of the concept of balanced scorecard widely, and has led to Kaplan and Norton being seen as the creators of the concept.
+Although Kaplan and Norton's article was not the only paper on the topic published in early 1992, it was a popular success, and was quickly followed by a second in 1993.
+In 1996, the two authors published The Balanced Scorecard.
+These articles and the first book spread knowledge of the concept of balanced scorecards, leading to Kaplan and Norton being seen as the creators of the concept.

-While the "corporate scorecard" terminology was coined by Art Schneiderman, the roots of performance management as an activity run deep in management literature and practice.
-Management historians such as Alfred Chandler suggest the origins of performance management can be seen in the emergence of the complex organisation – most notably during the 19th Century in the USA.
-More recent influences may include the pioneering work of General Electric on performance measurement reporting in the 1950s and the work of French process engineers (who created the tableau de bord – literally, a "dashboard" of performance measures) in the early part of the 20th century.
+While the "corporate scorecard" terminology was coined by Schneiderman, the roots of performance management as an activity run deep in management literature and practice.
+Management historians such as Alfred Chandler suggest the origins of performance management can be seen in the emergence of the complex organization – most notably during the 19th century in the US.
+Other influences may include the pioneering work of General Electric on performance measurement reporting in the 1950s and the work of French process engineers (who created the tableau de bord – literally, a "dashboard" of performance measures) in the early part of the 20th century.
 The tool also draws strongly on the ideas of the 'resource based view of the firm' proposed by Edith Penrose.
 None of these influences is explicitly linked to in the original descriptions of balanced scorecard by Schneiderman, Maisel, or Kaplan & Norton.

 Kaplan and Norton's first book remains their most popular.
 The book reflects the earliest incarnations of balanced scorecards – effectively restating the concept as described in the second Harvard Business Review article.
 Their second book, The Strategy Focused Organization, echoed work by others (particularly a book published the year before by Olve et al. in Scandinavia) on the value of visually documenting the links between measures by proposing the "Strategic Linkage Model" or strategy map.